fieldtrip/website/workshop/toolkit2025.md

 We will inform you as to whether you obtained a place in this course not later than April 22,  2025.

-The fee is €550 for PhD students and €750 for senior researchers.
-If your institute is based in a low/middle income country, you will also be able to request a discount.

 ## Program

 Note that the tentative program below still might change a bit.